appknox/careers/python-backend-engineer.md

 ## Requirements

-* Should have at-least 2 years experience in building backend / web application (any scripting language / framework)
+* Should have at-least 5 years experience in building backend / web application (any scripting language / framework)
-* Of the 2 years thats mentioned above, at least 1 year should be using any Python frameworks.
+* Of the 5 years thats mentioned above, at least 3 years should be using any Python frameworks.
 * Strong HTML; Proficient in JavaScript & CSS
+* The number of years may not matter if you show promising skills

 ## Nice to have (Optional)